Invasive Species: Rangeland Internship Program

 P.O.
 Box 206, Cheyenne, WY 82003 or by e-mail: email@example.com

 Application deadline - CLOSED (May 15, 2020)

 Communications & Public Relations Internship

 The Wyoming Stock Growers Association was established in 1872, being the second oldest state cattle association in the United States, where it focuses entirely on serving the needs of the livestock industry, which is the largest segment of Wyoming’s agricultural production.
 Its mission is to serve that industry by protecting its economic, legislative, regulatory, judicial, environmental, customs and cultural interests.

 WSGA is looking for a willing, dedicated, and enthusiastic intern majoring in Agricultural Communications or Journalism to join our staff for the summer months in Cheyenne, WY.

 - Help educate and inform Real Ranchers’ and WSGA members through social media outlets: Facebook, Twitter, YouTube, and Word Press by interviewing and/or obtaining information from rural Wyoming communities or person(s).

 - Opportunity to assist the Executive Vice President conducting research as needed.

-- Open mind to learn various agricultural issues
+- An open mind to learn various agricultural issues

 Job Requirements and Details: Work hours: 8:00 A.M. – 5:00 P.M.
-Travel and additional work hours during convention and special events will occur throughout the summer (Interns will be notified before event).
+Travel and additional work hours during the convention and special events will occur throughout the summer (Interns will be notified before the event).